Under which circumstances

-When do I need to register for VAT in Germany?
+do I need to register for VAT in Germany?

-How to register for VAT in Germany?
+a VAT registration in Germany?

-By reaching or overstepping the delivery threshold or storing goods within the German borders, a German VAT ID becomes mandatory.
+By reaching or overstepping the VAT threshold or storing goods within the German borders, a German VAT ID becomes mandatory.
 To avoid trouble with the German tax system, you should take care of this matter as early as possible and register for VAT in Germany.

 For the application of a VAT ID in Germany, you have to contact your local office of the “Finanzamt”, that’s what the German tax office is called.
 Simply find your local Finanzamt online and apply either online or by mail.. or simply in the hellotax VAT software.